harishankarjoshi/QA/casa.md

 Go to `Administration Console` > `Enabled authentication methods`

-Uncheck the row corresponding to the credential type that still remains for the testing user
+Uncheck all rows <!--the row corresponding to the credential type that still remains for the testing user-->

 Click on Save